 - Turn the mixer on low and add in 3 cups of powdered sugar and the cocoa powder.
 Beat until they're mixed well.

-- Add in the vanilla extract and half and half and mix till smooth.
+- Add in the vanilla extract and heavy cream and mix till smooth.

 - Turn the mixer up to medium high speed and beat until it has gotten nice and fluffy.